Digitalization, Automation, AI and the Future Sustainable Work Environment

 Today digital systems are used in most work and organizations.
 Many systems show severe problems with usability, efficiency, safety, and acceptance.
 Development and deployment processes, as well as responsibilities and change leadership, also often show deficiencies.
 This results in inefficient work, safety risks, stress, and potential health problems.
 Digitalization is very much a question of the work environment.
 In the future, this situation will accelerate with the introduction of AI and robot systems.
 Better knowledge, development processes, and leadership can improve the situation.
 Only then the full potential of new digital technology can be utilized.

-A recent report from the Swedish Agency for Work Environment Expertise will, together with other reports and documents, be used as a basis for the course: Mapping and Analysis of AI, robots and the work environment (Report 2022:1).
+A recent report from the Swedish Agency for Work Environment Expertise (Mynak) will, together with other reports and documents, be used as a basis for the course: Mapping and Analysis of AI, robots and the work environment (Report 2022:1).
 This report will be available in English.

 General course fee and cancellation information